HOMILY WEEK 18 05 – Year II

 (Nahum 1:15, 2:2, 3:1-7; Dt 32:35-41; Mt 16:24-28)

 I was a little bit shocked, certainly surprised, to hear those comments from this group.
-I can only assume they are more used to hearing about a gospel of prosperity from their pastors.
-That leaves me wondering what these pastors would say about today’s gospel passage, in which Jesus invites us to take up our cross and follow him if we would be his disciples?
+I can only assume they are more used to hearing about a gospel of prosperity from their pastor.
+That leaves me wondering what their pastor would say about today’s gospel passage, in which Jesus invites us to take up our cross and follow him if we would be his disciples?

 The message to me is clear – if we are to be genuine disciples, we must take up our crosses and follow Jesus through his paschal mystery of passion, death and resurrection.
 Another way of putting this is that we are called to be radical disciples accepting some redemptive suffering in our lives.

 In the Gospel, presents his disciples with the paradox of the Cross.
 They are to accept suffering as the way to follow him.
 If they gain their lives and refuse the cross, they will lose their lives.
 On the other hand, if they accept the cross and lose their lives, they will find life.
 This alludes to the mystery of redemptive suffering that is also the key to the kingdom – and an invitation to examine more closely this important teaching.

 First of all, Jesus wants disciples, or followers.
 The Greek word for disciple is mathētḗs which means a life-long learner, one who makes it his or her task to try to learn as much as they can about the master, to emulate that master, to try to become a carbon-copy of the master – to think, feel and act like the master.